storj/docs/app/(docs)/object-mount/user-guides/advanced/page.md

 chmod +x "$LSF_ENVDIR"/cuno-starter.sh
 ```

-To configure a new LSF queue for Object Mount enabled jobs, fill in and append the LSF configuration template for Object Mount to {code}`lsb.queues`.
+To configure a new LSF queue for Object Mount enabled jobs, fill in and append the LSF configuration template for Object Mount to `lsb.queues`.
 Use the following command:

 ```